 Students contemplating a semester or year abroad should contact the Office of International Programs for a list of potential programs and advice on the application and financial aid process.
 Since many programs entail instruction in the language of the host country, students should complete foreign language courses at least through the 108 level and preferably at the 300-level.
 For specific advice about offerings in art history in Study Abroad programs, please make an appointment with the departmental representative.

 If students do not want to commit to a semester or year abroad, they have the option of pursuing summer programs.
 Again, any courses that a student intends to count as a departmental and/or university requirement must be pre-approved by the departmental representative.
 The form may be downloaded from the Dean of the College website.

 All courses taken overseas do not count in the calculation of departmental honors or grade point averages.
 However, if a student intends to apply to graduate or professional school, transcripts for courses taken in foreign universities must normally be supplied.

 There are many fellowships awarded by Princeton and external organizations to support study abroad and summer language study.
-Please consult the website for Study Abroad Programs for additional details on the funding and charges for foreign study.
+Study Abroad Programs has additional details on the funding and charges for foreign study.